airosa/sdmx-prototype-json/proto-2013-01/field-guide-jsonseries.md

     "publicationPeriod": "2005-Q1"

+### dimensions

+*Array* *nullable*.
+Collection of dimensions values attached to the data set level.
+This is typically the case when a particular dimension always has the same value for the data available in the data message.
+In order to avoid repetition, that value can simply be attached at the data set level.
+Example:

+    "dimensions": [0]

 ### attributes

 *Array* *nullable*.
 Collection of attributes values attached to the data set level.
+This is typically the case when a particular attribute always has the same value for the data available in the data message.
+In order to avoid repetition, that value can simply be attached at the data set level.
 Example:

-    "attributes": [
+    "attributes": [0]
-      "A"
-    ]

 ### Data